Routledge Encyclopedia of Citizen Media: Abstracts [J]

 Karin Wahl-Jorgensen, Cardiff University, UK

-With the rise of social media, participatory opportunities have proliferated and diversified, and become unmoored from the practices, genres and styles of conventional news, facilitating “affective news streams” (Papacharissi 2015).
+With the rise of social media, participatory opportunities have proliferated and diversified, and have become unmoored from the practices, genres and styles of conventional news, facilitating “affective news streams” (Papacharissi 2015).
 This represents challenges to the self-understanding of professional journalism, as well as to long-standing conventions, such as the ideal of objectivity and the dominance of authoritative sources.
 Nonetheless, news organizations continue to seek to manage and co-opt citizen media practices while simultaneously carrying out boundary work to distinguish professional content from that produced by so-called amateurs.
 In the context of journalism, then, citizen media are shaped by the power relations and political economy underpinning a dynamic and always-changing institution.

 Bruns, A. (2005) Gatewatching: Collaborative online news production, New York: Peter Lang.